Orpheus-21/gunti/README.md

 # gunti

-A terminal file manager in Odin.
-No ncurses, no dependencies — just `core:os` and ANSI escapes.
+A terminal file manager in Odin. there are no ncurses and no dependencies.
+Just `core:os` and ANSI escapes.

-Built in stages, in public.
+Built in stages.
 Right now it is at stage 1: it lists a directory and exits.
-It does not navigate, it does not take input, it is not yet a file manager.
-Watch this space or don't.
+It does not navigate, it does not take input and so on.
+Does nothing, yet.

+The mostt apt description for gunti now is that its a slightly worse 'ls'

 ## build